cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

 - create and broadcast a transaction with a `MsgRotateConsPubKey` that states the new consensus key is now coupled with the validator operator with signature from the validator's operator key.
 - old consensus key becomes unable to participate on consensus immediately after the update of key mapping state on-chain.
 - start validating with new consensus key.
-- validators using HSM and KMS should update the consensus key in HSM to use the new rotated key for signing votes.
+- validators using HSM and KMS should update the consensus key in HSM to use the new rotated key after the height `h` when `MsgRotateConsPubKey` committed to the blockchain.

 ### Considerations